tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:.methods}

 {:id="GoogleSheets.AddCol" class="method"} <i/> AddCol(*sheetName*{:.text},*data*{:.list})
-: Given a list of values as `data`, this method will write the values to the next empty column in the sheet with the provided sheetName.
+: Given a list of values as `data`, appends the values in `data` to the next empty column of the sheet.
+It will always start from the top row and continue downwards.
+Once complete, it triggers the [`FinishedAddCol`](#GoogleSheets.FinishedAddCol) callback event.

 {:id="GoogleSheets.AddRow" class="method"} <i/> AddRow(*sheetName*{:.text},*data*{:.list})
 : Given a list of values as `data`, appends the values in `data` to the next empty row of the sheet.
 It will always start from the left most column and continue to the right.
 Once complete, it triggers the [`FinishedAddRow`](#GoogleSheets.FinishedAddRow) callback event.
+Additionally, this returns the row number for the new row.

 {:id="GoogleSheets.GetCellReference" class="method returns text"} <i/> GetCellReference(*row*{:.number},*col*{:.number})
 : Converts the integer representation of rows and columns to A1-Notation used